k8debug/vpk/README.md

 git clone http://github.com/k8debug/vpk.git/

 Change to the directory where the files were placed.
-Run the following NPM command to install the required Node modules:
+Run the following command to install the required Node modules:

 	npm install

-Once the above has successfully completed the application can be run.
+Once the above has successfully completed the application can be started.

-Test the program installation by entering the following command from the directory where the above command was executed.
+Test the program installation by running either of the followings command from the directory where the above command was executed.

 <b>

-node server.js
+npm start (or) node server.js
 </b>

 ## Updating software